-&lt;sup>61 Mali EITI, synthèse du Rapport ITIE 2016, accessed here in March 2019 transfers of local trade tax "la patente" to the local governments in Kayes and Sikasso and its impact on financing of basic social services in the municipalities of Sadiola and Sanso.
+There is evidence that Civil society used EITI data in research on the economic impact of mining at the local level.
+In October 2017, PWYP Mali, with support from GiZ, published a study on subnational transfers of local trade tax "la patente" to the local governments in Kayes and Sikasso and its impact on financing of basic social services in the municipalities of Sadiola and Sanso.